Derkades/tahoe-pyfuse3/README.md

 Install dependencies (debian):
 ```
-apt install python3 python3-urllib3 python3-pyfuse3 python3-tqdm
+apt install python3 python3-urllib3 python3-pyfuse3
 ```

-Run `python3 mount.py` or `python3 upload.py`
+Run `python3 mount.py`

 ### Docker

-Images `derkades/tahoe-mount` and `derkades/tahoe-upload` are available on Docker Hub.
-You can also build them locally using `./build-docker.sh`.
+The image `derkades/tahoe-mount` and `derkades/tahoe-upload` is available on Docker Hub.
 Please note that mounting filesystems from docker containers is usually not a great idea, for production use please install packages on your host system instead.

-### Static executables
-Run `./build-deb.sh`, you can ignore the debs it builds and instead navigate to `upload/dist/tahoe-upload` or `mount/dist/tahoe-mount` to find static executables.
-They require libc 2.28, so at least Debian Buster or Ubuntu Focal.

 ### Debian
-Packages `tahoe-mount` and `tahoe-upload` are available for amd64 in [my repository](https://deb.rkslot.nl).
-If you run into missing dependency issues on older Debian/Ubuntu versions, use the `tahoe-mount-static` and `tahoe-upload-static` versions instead.
+The package `tahoe-mount` is available in [my repository](https://deb.rkslot.nl).
+If you run into missing dependency issues on older Debian/Ubuntu versions, use the `tahoe-mount-static` version instead (amd64 only).

 To build these packages locally, run `./build-deb.sh`.

-## Mount client

-### Features
+## Features
 - Listing files and directories
 - Deleting (unlinking) files and directories
 - Reading files (unlike tahoe's SFTP system, doesn't need to download the entire file)